In some marriages, one spouse dreams of staying home while the other works. That’s particularly true of parents with young children.

 4. Drop Your Debt

 Perhaps the best way to free up a lot of money in your budget is to get out of debt.
 If you weren’t making a $300 car payment or sending $200 to credit card companies every month, wouldn’t it be easier to get by on one income?
 Think about how you can pay off that debt ASAP.
 Whether it’s student loan debt or credit card debt, falling behind on payments can affect your credit score.
-Read this guide to find out how to improve your credit score and then keep an eye on how the changes you’re making may be helping your score by viewing an overview of your free credit report, updated monthly, on Credit.com.
+Read this guide to find out how to improve your credit score and then keep an eye on how the changes you’re making may be helping your score by viewing an overview of your free credit report, updated every 14 days, on Credit.com.

 5. Consider Becoming a One-Car Family